LYMPHOMA IN DOGS

 CAN MY DOG BE CURED?

 Theoretically, yes but practically speaking no. It is best to focus on a realistic outcome which is the longest possible survival with good quality life.
-Different treatment protocols are associated with different “disease-free” intervals.
-See below for more details.
+Different treatment protocols are associated with different “disease-free” intervals, meaning how long your dog feels normal varies.
+There are patient factors as well as protocol factors that add up to the disease-free interval.

 DOES MY PET NEED FURTHER TESTS?